 MAP-21 requires that as part of a State's Highway Safety Improvement Program, a State shall have in place a safety data system with the ability to perform safety problem identification and countermeasure analysis to improve the timeliness, accuracy, completeness, uniformity, integration, and accessibility of the safety data on all public roads, including non-State owned public roads and roads on tribal land.
 A major element toward reaching this goal is the development of local crash rates in order to conduct equitable safety analysis for both the state and local systems.
 In addition, NY needs to address the issue of advancing the capabilities of our traffic records system for data collection, analysis, and integration with other sources of safety data.
 The State continues to use a number of methods to evaluate how to reach the goal of developing and maintaining crash data for all public roads.

 Accessing Crash Data

-The Department currently has the ability to access crash data on the local system through the SIMS data base.
-The Department's database is able to identify local jurisdiction and highway functional class characteristics, allowing the Department to use frequency data to identify crash experience on the local system.
+The Department currently has the ability to access crash data and analyze the crash experience on the local system through the SIMS data base.

 Traffic Counts